Best Half-Day Fishing Charters in West Palm Beach

 Example Scenarios

-A pair of friends visiting from Atlanta in January book a private offshore half-day.
+Two friends from Atlanta, offshore half-day, January.
 Neither has been offshore before but both are comfortable on the water.
 They hook a sailfish 35 minutes into the trolling run.
 One fights it, the other photographs.
-They’re back at the dock by noon, having spent $500 each.
+They are back at the dock by noon, having spent $325 to $500 each.

-A family of four with kids aged 9 and 12 books a private inshore half-day in March.
+Family of 4 (kids aged 9 and 12), inshore half-day, March.
 The lagoon is flat, both kids catch snapper within the first hour, and the 12-year-old hooks a snook near a bridge piling that strips drag for 90 seconds before throwing the hook.
-Total trip cost: $650 to $1,000 split four ways.
+Total trip cost: $650 to $1,000 split four ways at $163 to $250 per person.

-A group of six friends wants to try offshore fishing together on a Saturday in February.
+Group of 6 friends, offshore half-day, February.
 Private half-day at $650 to $1,000 split six ways: $108 to $167 per person.
 They raise three sailfish, land two, release both, and still make their lunch reservation.
+Per-person cost is barely more than a drift boat seat at other Florida ports.

 Book This Trip